argyandswr/argyandswr/README.md

 <p align="center">
   I'm a <strong>Informatics Student at University of Amikom Yogyakarta</strong>.
 Eager to learn something new every day.
-Currently busy crafting <strong>useful web apps</strong> 🌐 and acting as a <strong>private tutor for machines</strong> 🤖—literally teaching them how to learn.
+Currently busy crafting <strong>useful web apps</strong> 🌐 and acting as a <strong>private tutor for machines</strong> 🤖, i'm literally teaching them how to learn.
 </p>

 ## About Me:
 <ul>
   <li>📚 Interests: FullStack Development and Machine Learning</li>
   <li>🚀 Learning: Currently deep diving into **Web Development** and **Machine Learning**.</li>
   <li>⚡ Fun Fact: I'm a part-timer IT stud, full-timer Nakama 🏴‍☠️.
-Also loves Pikachu so bad! ⚡️🐁</li>
+Also loves Pikachu so bad! ⚡️🐁 (You can guess it when seeing my pfp hehe)</li>
 </ul>

 ## Tech Stack & Tools: